-Indonesia's growth of sharia banking is considered significant, indicated by the growth of sharia banking assets by 12.57% in 2018 (OJK, 2018).
+Indonesia's growth in sharia banking is considered significant, indicated by the growth of sharia banking assets by 12.57% in 2018 (OJK, 2018).
 The Islamic Economic Forum for Indonesian Development (ISEFID) states that sharia banking is in need of service quality improvements and business networking expansion, in terms of either asset increases, funding, or the third party's funds so that sharia banking can continue to develop (Kinasih et al., 2019).
-The dawn of sharia banking is spurred by the modern Islamic renaissance movements, i.e., neo revivalism and modernism (Saeed, 1996).
+The dawn of sharia banking was spurred by the modern Islamic renaissance movements, i.e., neo revivalism and modernism (Saeed, 1996).
 Islamic neo revivalism constitutes the development of revivalism as the foundation of a new world order based on Islamic fundamentals.
 The Islamic new world order is a substitute for the contemporary world order which orients to capitalism, modernism, humanism, and other Western secular values (Widodo, 2010).
-This backdrop becomes the base for establishing sharia banking as an effort made by Moslems to build an economic life adhering to the Quran and Sunnah.
+This backdrop becomes the base for establishing sharia banking as an effort made by Muslims to build an economic life adhering to the Quran and Sunnah.

-Although sharia banking adheres to the Quran and Sunnah, frauds are still found.
-For example, the case in Bank Syariah Mandiri sub-branch office Bogor engaged the bank internal parties in distributing fictitious financing worth 102 billion Rupiahs to 197 fictitious customers with a potential loss of 59 billion Rupiahs (Najib & Rini, 2016).
-A sharia supervisory board (DPS) was then established to work out this fraud.
+Although sharia banking adheres to the Quran and Sunnah, fraudis still found.
+This issue encompasses the case in Bank Syariah Mandiri sub-branch office Bogor engaged the bank internal parties in distributing fictitious financing worth 102 billion Rupiahs to 197 fictitious customers with a potential loss of 59 billion Rupiahs (Najib & Rini, 2016).
+A sharia supervisory board (DPS) was then established to investigate this fraud.
 Article 19 (2) of Decree of the Board of Directors of Bank Indonesia Number 32/34/KEP/DIR dated 12 May 1999 concerning Commercial Banks Based on Sharia Principles states that a bank shall have a sharia supervisory board domiciled at the bank's head office (Anshori, 2018).
 The placement of the sharia supervisory board only at the bank's head office potentially brings on minimum supervision.
-Despite the establishment of the sharia supervisory board, fraudulent acts still take place as the sharia supervisory board is not domiciled in every branch office.
+Despite the establishment of the sharia supervisory board is not domiciled in every branch office.

-Thriving sharia banking causes an extension in the banker professions.
+Thriving sharia banking causes an extension in the banking profession.
 The professions cover executives, commissioners, and managers, who are directly involved in sharia banking management.
-Sharia banking management should be well performed.
-Albeit ascribed as a "sacred" entity adhering to the divine principles, sharia banking is not a part of misconduct.
-Accordingly, Islamic governance is of paramount importance.
+Management of Sharia banking should be done well.
+Sharia banking is not dishonest, even though it is seen as a "sacred" thing that follows the rules of God as Islamic governance is the most important thing.
 Governance was introduced by the Western people as a concept which can effectively mitigate fraud and other issues occurring in an entity.
 The concept is deemed as an absolute requirement to manifest a well-developed institution.
 The concept of governance, according to the Organization for Economic Cooperation and Development (OECD), is a series of relationships, either indirect or direct, between the management, board of directors, and stakeholders.
 The key factors to good governance, according to the OECD, encompasses business ethic mechanisms, decision-making mechanisms, openness and transparency, and bookkeeping and final account mechanisms (Abu-Tapanjeh, 2009).
-To put it simply, governance in an entity is how the entity undertakes its responsibilities toward other shareholders and stakeholders (Almqvist et al., 2013).
+To put it simply, governance in an entity is how the entity undertakes its responsibilities towards shareholders and stakeholders (Almqvist et al., 2013).

 It is aligned with Elkington's triple bottom line concept (1997), which focuses on profits, planets or the environment, and people.
-Elkington's concept is better than the previous concept which only focuses on profits.
-However, Triyuwono (2016) identifies a gap in Elkington's concept from the ruhiyah (spiritual) perspective and added a prophetic treatise, which is called the Pentuple Bottom Line concept.
+Elkington's concept is better than the previous concept which only focussed on profits.
+However, Triyuwono (2016) identified a gap in Elkington's concept from the ruhiyah (spiritual) perspective and added a prophetic treatise, which was called the Pentuple Bottom Line concept.
 The former governance concept is materialistic or profit-oriented and hence contradicts the Islamic view of rahmatan lil'alamin (a mercy to all creation).